bigbadcyborg/TasteBase/README.md

 - As a general user, I want the app to recommend recipes for me to cook so I can try out new recipes when cooking.

 - As a general user, I want the recipes recommended to me to be filtered to fit the ingredients I have in my pantry.

+### Recipe Saving
+Users can save existing recipes from the app’s suggestion list or search results for quick access later.

+***Corresponding Stories***
+- As a general user, I want to save a recipe from the suggestions so that I can easily find it again.

+- As a general user, I want to view my saved recipe list so that I can quickly pick from my personal favorites.

+- As a general user, I want to remove a saved recipe so that I can keep my list relevant.

+### Recipe Creating
+This feature gives the user the ability to list the required ingredients necessary for their own recipes to be suggested later.

+***Corresponding Stories***

+- As a general user, I want to create a custom recipe and list its required ingredients so that the app can recommend it when my pantry matches.

+- As a general user, I want to add personal notes or tweaks to a saved recipe so that I can remember improvements.

 ## Project Status